-Intangible assets Useful lives Amortisation method used Internally generated or acquired Computer software 3 years Amortised on a straight-line basis over the period of computer software Acquired g.
+Intangible assets Useful lives Amortisation method used Internally acquired generated or Computer software 3 years Amortised on a straight-line basis over the period of computer software Acquired h.
 Leases

 The Company assesses at contract inception whether a contract is, or contains, a lease.
-That is, if the contract conveys the right to control the use of an identified asset for a period of time in with hage for consideration.
+That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.